Boberkraft/Data-Structures-and-Algorithms-in-Python/README.md

 ### My answers to Data Structures and Algorithms in Python
 Hello.
-There are mine solutions to problems given in that book.
+These are mine solutions to problems given in that book.
 I really like ms paint

 Feel free to do pr.